-Where possible, drain as much residual compressor oil from existing systems, lines, and traps; pay close attention to low areas where oil may collect.
+Drain residual compressor oil from existing systems, lines, and traps; pay close attention to low areas where oil may collect.
 Use of an approved flushing agent is recommended followed by a nitrogen purge to remove any remaining flushing agent from the lines or indoor coil.
 Replacement of indoor coil is recommended.